 - Complex medical procedures resulting in medical malpractice

-- Adverse effects from regional and local anesthetics in the therapeutic use
+- Adverse effects from local or regional anesthesia

-- Failure to recognize complications, failure to properly monitor, and medical negligence
+- Failure to recognize complications with the patient, failure to properly monitor, and medical negligence

 Although fatalities are relatively rare from spinal anesthesia – it does happen.